AlexJinlei/TalkingData_Adtracking_Fraud_Detection/README.md

 After downsample, we seperate training set and testing set.

 ## 5. Model
+### Code: 8_model.py
 We use gradient boosting decision tree to train our model.
 A simple GBM can achieve ROC score 0.98.
-Two further improve our score, we bagged 10 GBMs to make an assembled model.
+To further improve our score, we bagged 10 GBMs to make an assembled model.
 The assembled model achieved the ROC score 0.9828235.
 After fine tuning, we got the best parameters:

 model_params = { 'boosting_type': 'gbdt', 'metric':['auc'], 'objective':'binary',  'learning_rate': 0.01, 'max_depth': 7,'num_leaves':127,  'subsample': 0.9, 'subsample_freq': 1, 'sub_feature': 0.4, 'verbose': -1}